-This prospectus describes some of the general terms that may apply to these securities and the general manner in which they may be offered.
-Each time we sell securities pursuant to this prospectus, we will provide a supplement to this prospectus that contains specific information about the offering and the specific terms of the securities offered.
+This prospectus describes the securities we may offer and the general manner in which they may be offered.
+Each time we sell securities pursuant to this prospectus, we will provide a supplement to this prospectus that contains specific information about the offering.
 You should read this prospectus and the applicable prospectus supplement and the documents incorporated by reference herein and therein carefully before you invest in our securities.
 You should also read the documents we have referred you to in the "Where You Can Find More Information" section of this prospectus for information about us, including our financial statements.

-We will sell these securities directly to investors, or through agents, dealers or underwriters as designated from time to time, or through a combination of these methods, on a continuous or delayed basis.
+We will sell these common units directly to investors, or through agents, dealers or underwriters as designated from time to time, or through a combination of these methods, on a continuous or delayed basis.

-This prospectus may not be used to consummate sales of our securities unless it is accompanied by the applicable prospectus supplement.
+This prospectus may not be used to consummate sales of our securities until it becomes effective and unless it is accompanied by the applicable prospectus supplement.

-Investing in our common units or debt securities involves a high degree of risk.
-Limited partnerships are inherently different than corporations.
-Please read "Risk Factors" referred to on page 6 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein before you make an investment in our securities.
+Investing in our common units involves a high degree of risk.
+Limited partnerships are inherently different from corporations.
+Please read "Risk Factors" referred to on page 4 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein before you make any investment in our common units.